 Mark Greenhouse once played a demo cassette of demonstration recordings made at Track to John Simson, who was impressed enough with her talent to travel to Georgetown to hear Amos perform live.
 This Wikipedia page claims that “Baltimore” – submitted in response to a Baltimore Orioles theme song competition – was recorded in 1979 at Track, with guitar accompaniment by Max Welker.
 This past August, Welker would post an audio clip of a demo Amos made for “Walking With You” that is said to have been recorded at Track in 1980.

-- Little Feat odds ‘n’ sods compilation, 1981’s Hoy-Hoy, includes tracks recorded at ten different studios, including Track — so says this catalog record for the version released in the Netherlands.
-However, I just discovered that the catalog record for the 1990 German release includes much more detailed recording info — but no mention of Track Recorders.
+- Little Feat odds ‘n’ sods compilation, 1981’s Hoy-Hoy, includes songs recorded at ten different studios, including Track — so says this catalog record for the version released in the Netherlands.
+However, I just discovered that the catalog record for the 1990 German release includes much more detailed recording info – though no mention of Track Recorders.
 Which raises the question: Did Little Feat (not just Lowell George) ever record at Track?
-Bill McCullough actually answered this question in September, 2016: Little Feat (as would The Allman Brothers and Kiss, et al.) recorded demos only for “fun” at Track.
+Bill McCullough actually answered this question in September, 2016: Little Feat (as would The Allman Brothers and Kiss, et al.) recorded demos only for “fun” at Track (pssst: Dave Nuttycombe‘s fab photos of Little Feat at Track Recorders can be found at the very end of this piece).

 - Harvey Reid‘s 1981 debut album Nothin’ But Guitar — his first of six for the Woodpecker label — was recorded at Track.

-- Tommy Keene‘s Strange Alliance from 1982 – his debut LP – was recorded at Track (listen to title track).
-Album engineered by Mark Greenhouse & Jim Crenca and mastered by Bob Ludwig at Masterdisk.
+- Tommy Keene‘s Strange Alliance from 1982 — his debut LP — was recorded at Track (listen to title track).
+This power pop album by the one-time Razz guitarist was engineered by Mark Greenhouse and Jim Crenca and mastered by Bob Ludwig at Masterdisk.

 - (Long-time WPFW host) Brother Ah & The Sounds of Awareness recorded the Key to Nowhere album at Track on July 7, 1983. [listen to entire album]